udondan/udondan/README.md

 ### Hi there 👋

 I'm Daniel.
 I do stuff with computers.
-If I had to give myself a title for my current type of work, it would me automation engineer.
+If I had to give myself a title for my current type of work, it would be automation engineer.
 My day-to-day work currently involves working with [AWS CDK] and [Ansible].

 I'm born and living in [Frankfurt] 🇩🇪.
 In between though I've been living for 16 years in [Berlin] 🇩🇪 and 3 years in [Udon Thani] 🇹🇭.
 I'm married and I have 3 children.